 Some inspection providers use inspections as a sideline activity for getting building or design work for themselves or their associates.
 Inspections are all we do - not a sideline activity - and our advice is impartial and objective.

-. . . some inspection providers, even large national franchise operations, will on-sell your report via their website to anybody.
-The information that you have paid for - that you thought was yours - is now available to the seller, the agent and competing purchasers.
+Some inspection providers, even large national franchise operations, will on-sell your report via their website to anybody.
+The information that you have paid for - that you thought was yours - is made available to anyone else... the seller, the agent and competing purchasers.
 Is that right or fair? ...we don't think so.

 Some inspection providers will routinely "rubbish" the first building they look at, hoping they will get another job from you.

 . . . some have no license, no insurance, no time and little knowledge, but continue to operate legally in SA.